novel-zlood/novel-zlood.github.io/source/_posts/site/site-21.md

 ## 9. Never Underestimate South Korea Again!
 (1)

-Embarrassingly.
+It's embarrassing.

-Recently in Korea, people have started calling me ‘Nael-lum-jwa’ because I was caught by the broadcast camera sticking out my tongue at Fabrizio, who was following me around in the Ascoli match and eventually got sent off.
+Recently, people in Korea started calling me ‘Nellumjwa,’ because a broadcast camera caught me secretly sticking my tongue out at Fabrizio, who was trailing me the entire match against Ascoli and ended up getting sent off.

-Well, having a nickname is good, but.
+Well, having a nickname is nice.

-With the nickname, I also felt that the expectations and interest towards me had deepened considerably.
+Along with the nickname, I can feel the growing expectations and interest towards me.

 My mother finally received a call from a distant relative asking to borrow money.

-When she told me the news, my mother exclaimed, "You've finally become a star!" with admiration.
+When she told me the news, my mother exclaimed, "You've finally become an overnight star!"

 Anyway.

-In the next match against Crotone, I played as a left winger again and scored multiple goals.
+In the next match against Crotone, I played as the left winger again and scored multiple goals.

-Thanks to that, I was awarded MVP again.
+Thanks to that, I was awarded MVP once more.

-Having already received the MVP four times, I became the player leading Parma's charge to the top.
+It was already my fourth MVP award, making me the player leading Parma's charge to the top.

-And then I flew back to Korea again.
+And then, I flew back to Korea.

-I was called up to the national team again.
+I was called up for the national team again.

-Honestly, I thought I wouldn’t be called up again after the last time, but our coach Pedro seems to like me more than I thought.
+Honestly, I thought I wouldn't be called up after the last time... but it turns out that our coach Pedro really likes me.

-I don't know if he saw me playing in the third line in the last match, but he played me in the friendly match against Syria and the last World Cup Asian qualifier against Iran.
+I'm not sure if he saw me playing as a holding midfielder in the last match, but he put me in for the friendly against Syria and the final World Cup Asian qualifiers match against Iran.

-Honestly, I didn’t score any points in both matches, and this time all the main players were playing, so I didn’t really have to play in the second line.
+Honestly, I didn't record any attacking points in either match, and since all the main players were playing, I might not have had a reason to be in the attacking midfield.

-Still, some experts praised me for carrying the ball well in the third line, so...
+But some experts praised me a lot for carrying the ball well as a holding midfielder...

-Well, I am satisfied with that.
+Well, I'm satisfied with that.

-Moreover, I was satisfied to be the protagonist of Korea's first away victory against Iran in the history of the A national team.
+Moreover, I was pleased to be the hero of Korea's first-ever away victory against Iran with the A national team.

-Although I didn’t play badly.
+I didn't perform too badly myself.

-Indeed, the organic movements of senior Shin Junseo and the other second-line players were on another level.
+But for sure, the organic movements of Sunbae-nim Shin Junseo and the other attacking midfielders were on another level.

-- Shin Junseo!
-Shin Junseo goooal!
+-Shin Junseo!
+Shin Junseo GOOOOOAAL!

-- And as we speak, the match ends!
+-Right at that moment, the match ends!

-- Finally!
-Korea achieves the great feat of winning their first away match against Iran!
+-Finally!
+Korea achieves its first victory against Iran in an away match!

-Indeed, Shin Junseo is Shin Junseo.
+Shin Junseo is definitely Shin Junseo.

-There’s a reason he plays for Tottenham.
+There's a reason he's playing for Tottenham.

-When I see his ability to dribble and run with the ball, I honestly doubt if this senior is even human.
+Seeing his dribbling and running skills, I honestly doubted whether he was even human.

-Honestly, I couldn’t talk to him much during training.
+Honestly, I couldn't talk much during training.

-But after all the matches ended and before returning to Italy, I could have a light dinner with the senior.
+But after all the matches ended and before heading back to Italy, I got to have a light dinner with Sunbae.

 He said he was really happy to hear that I was playing football again.

-Of course... it must be lip service, right?
+Of course... was it just lip service?

-Holding the Tottenham uniform that senior Shin Junseo gifted me, we took a photo together with big smiles.
+I took a picture with Sunbae, holding the Tottenham jersey he gave me, and we smiled brightly.

-Two hours after the photo was posted on senior Shin Junseo's SNS, I received a terrifying message from Monica.
+Two hours after the picture was posted on Shin Junseo's SNS, I received a chilling text from Monika.

-- Monica: Tottenham?
+-Monika: Tottenham?
 Tottenham?
 Tottenham?
 Tottenham?
 Tottenham?
 Tottenham?
 Tottenham?
 Tottenham?
 Tottenham?
 Tottenham?
 Tottenham?
 Tottenham?
 Tottenham?
 Tottenham?
 Tottenham?
 Tottenham?
 Tottenham?
 Tottenham?

-That damn North London is the problem.
+There's something wrong with North London.

-There must be some bad energy flowing in London, I am sure of it.
+I'm sure there's some bad energy flow in London.

+I'm convinced.

-- Monica: Answer the phone.
+-Monika: Answer the phone.
 Answer the phone.
 Answer the phone.
 Answer the phone.
 Answer the phone.
 Answer the phone.
 Answer the phone.
 Answer the phone.
 Answer the phone.
 Answer the phone.
 Answer the phone.
 Answer the phone.

-Or there must be some cosmic horror in the London sewers that drives people mad.
+Or maybe there's some cosmic horror in the London sewers that drives people mad.

-“Forco Dio!”

-Monica is too scary.
+"Porco Dio!"

+Monika is terrifying.

-I hope Arsenal wins so Monica doesn’t have such outbursts.
+I hope Arsenal wins so Monika doesn't throw such fits.

 Please...

 * * *

-Even though the good atmosphere continues, nothing significant has changed in my life.
+Even though I kept up the good atmosphere, there wasn't much change in my life.

-Although some Korean reporters came to Parma and caused a bit of trouble.
+Although a few Korean journalists came to Parma and caused a bit of a nuisance.

-Well, that wasn’t a big problem.
+Well, that wasn't a big problem.

-On the contrary, Santiago.
+Rather, Santiago.

-It was evident that he slacked off during training during the international break.
+It was evident that he had slacked off in training during the international match week.

-“Like this!
-Do it like this.”
+"Like this!
+Do it like this."

-“No, that's something only Minho can do.”
+"No, that's something only Mino can do."

 This lazy guy grumbles again.

-Why is this difficult?
+How is this difficult?

-Tap!
-I catch the ball.
+You catch the ball with a flick!

-Swish!
-I turn my body.
+Turn your body swiftly!

-Bang!
-I kick with an out-front shot.
+Shoot with an out-front kick, and...

-Quaresma special complete.
+You complete the Quaresma special.

-Is this difficult?
+Is this hard?

-“Oh, it’s f*cking hard.”
+"Yeah, it's damn hard."

-But Santiago’s eyes are full of complaints.
+But his eyes are filled with dissatisfaction.

 You chose Quaresma.

-Endure it with guts and perseverance.
+Endure it with grit.

-“Ah!
-I don’t know!
-I don’t know!
-I’ll just practice what I’m good at!
-I don’t need this!”
+"Ah!
+I don't care!
+I'll just practice what I'm good at!
+I don't need this!"

-In the end, he gave up and ran off somewhere to dribble excitedly.
+In the end, he gave up and ran off somewhere to practice his dribbling enthusiastically again.

-But seeing that, I couldn’t help but admire Santiago’s talent.
+But seeing that, I couldn't help but be amazed at Santiago's talent.

-How can he move like that there?
+How does he move like that?

 And make such decisions?

-I heard that many clubs are showing interest in Parma recently.
+I've heard that many clubs are interested in Parma lately.

-I heard that scouts from several first-division teams came to our stadium in the last match.
+I heard that scouts from several Serie A teams visited our stadium in the last match.

 Their targets were me and Santiago.

 Anyway.

-Lately, I’ve been putting a lot of effort into out-front shots, which I’m not very skilled at.
+Lately, I've been focusing on improving my out-front skills in training.

-I worked hard to make my shooting and crossing smooth with both my right and left foot using out-front shots.
+I've put a lot of effort into making my shots and crosses with both my right and left foot more fluid using the out-front technique.

-Thanks to that, I’ve somewhat adapted with my left foot.
+Thanks to that, I've somewhat adapted with my left foot.

-But honestly, I still feel my right foot is lacking.
+But honestly, my right foot still feels lacking.

-"Minho!
+"Mino!
 Shall we take a break?"

-Having run around like a dog.
+After running around like a dog.

-Santiago comes to me, thinking it might be time to sneak in some rest.
+Santiago comes up to me, suggesting to rest since it seems like a good time to slack off.

-But we can’t rest.
+But we can't rest.

-And this lazy guy shouldn’t rest either.
+And I can't let this lazy guy rest either.

-“Uh, we still have stamina training left.”
+"Uh, we still have stamina training left."

-“Ah...”
+"Oh..."

-Lately, Santiago’s concentration seems to drop in the latter part of the game, causing him to miss good passes frequently.
+Lately, Santiago's concentration has been dropping in the latter part of the matches, often missing good passes during the final moments.

-From what I feel, his stamina is somewhat similar to mine, which improved through consistent stamina training.
+From what I feel, he's at a similar level to me in terms of stamina, which has improved through consistent stamina training.

-After all, he once ballooned up to 90kg in the off-season.

-Because of the mistakes he made in the past.
+Probably because of the mistake he made in the past when he gained weight up to 90kg during the off-season.

-So I pushed him harder.
+That's why I pushed him harder.

-I also honed my free kicks and passes under the strict guidance of senior Shin Junseo during my high school years.
+I also honed my free kicks and passes under the strict guidance of Sunbae-nim Shin Junseo during my high school days.

-Thanks to that, I alternated between being a starter and a rotation player in my senior year.
+Thanks to that, I rotated between being a starter and a reserve in my senior year of high school.

-“Alright!
-Time for fun stamina training!”
+"Alright!
+Fun stamina training time!"

-“No, it’s absolutely not fun.”
+"No, it's absolutely not fun."

-The lazy guy grumbles with a sulky face.
+The lazy guy grumbles with a sullen face.

-But what can he do?
+But what else can he do?

-Behind me stands Parma’s legend.
+Behind me stands Parma's legend.

-Giovanni Buffon, staring sharply, makes the lazy guy whimper and eventually stand beside me to start running together.
+Giovanni Buffon, glaring fiercely, made the lazy guy whimper and eventually stand beside me to start running together.

 Kid.

-I told you to do it properly when you need to, didn’t I?
+I told you to do it right when you have to.

 * * *